arufa-research/polar-user-docs-website/docs/guides/compiling-contracts.md

 #### Schema generation

 Schema is also generated alongside the compiled `.wasm` file for each of the contract compiled using `polar compile` command.
 Schema files are `.json` files (stored inside `artifacts/schema/`) directory and there are multiple `.json` files per contract but only one `.wasm` compiled file per contract.
+To skip schema generation while compiling use `polar compile --skip-schema`.

 Single contract `artifacts/` directory structure: